 The International Studies Office and the Office of Summer and Special Academic Programs offer visiting international students opportunities to experience what makes the University of Virginia a world treasure.

 Enroll in courses offered by the College of Arts and Sciences while experiencing the vibrancy of University Grounds during the regular academic year.
 Students enroll in at least 12 semester credits and may take up to 15 semester credits.
 All semester-long visiting students enroll in a designated American Studies course (three credits), which examines U.S. culture in its regional, national, and global forms with perspectives from a variety of disciplines.
-Special events and excursions complement coursework by exploring aspects of American culture in informal discussion directed by faculty.
+Special events and excursions complement coursework by exploring aspects of American culture.
 (Learn more about semester-long study.)

 NOTE: Graduate students currently enrolled in a degree program at another institution should contact the admissions office of the UVa school of enrollment in which they wish to enroll as a visiting graduate student.